ASHdevelopment/standards/javascript.md

 ## <a name="#trycatch">Try/Catch</a>

-### 7.1 Try/Catch Block
+### 7.1 Try/Catch Block, The Ideal Approach

-The best way to use the try/catch block is only when you have to, and avoid nested more than two deep.
+The best way to use the try/catch block is only when you have to, and avoid nesting more than two deep.

 - The “try…catch…finally” statement is used to handle exceptions.
 - The “try” clause identifies code that could potentially generate exceptions.